AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/multi-tenant.md

 ## Multi-tenant access tokens

 By default the MsalInterceptor will retrieve access tokens from the users' primary tenant.
-You can however override this behavior by setting a dynamic authority on the MsalInterceptorConfig.
+You can however override this behavior by setting a dynamic auth request on the MsalInterceptorConfig.

 ```js
 export function MSALInterceptorConfigFactory(): MsalInterceptorConfiguration {